mattcooperdev/coopgarms/README.md

 **Features planned:**

 * User Profile - Create, Read, Update and Delete
+* Users can make purchases
+* Users need to be registered and logged in to save purchase and delivery details, along with order history
-* Posts - Users can create, read, update and delete their own posts
+* Reviews - Users can create, read, update and delete their own posts
-* Other Users posts - Users can read, like, and comment on other Users' posts
+* Other Users reviews - Users can read reviews left by others
-* Profiles - Users can view other user profiles
+* Users can read the blog posts
-* Users can login to their account, change their password or their email
+* Users can login to their account, change their password, email and delivery and (or) billing address
 * Users can reset their password if they forget it
 * Users can logout of their account
-* Users need to be registered and logged in to create and like posts and access other users profiles.
 * Responsive Design - the site needs to be fully responsive to cover a wide spectrum of screen sizes